RoseSecurity/terrafetch/README.md

 <!-- TER​RAFETCH:END -->
 ```

-2. Make sure your repo permissions allow the default `GITHUB_TOKEN` to c`ontents: write` so the bot can push the updated file.
+2. Make sure your repo permissions allow the default `GITHUB_TOKEN` to `contents: write` so the bot can push the updated file.

 ### Example Workflow